New Zealand DF class locomotive (1979): Auckland Transport service

 Three DFTs/DFBs were in service in Auckland hauling six-car SA (ex-British Rail Mark 2 carriages rebuilt for Auckland suburban services) trains on the Auckland suburban network, leased by Auckland Transport.
 Most were in four- or five-car configurations with a DC class locomotive.
 The locomotives used on 6-car SA sets were DFBs 7010, 7200 and 7348, and DFT7104.
 These began service on 20 September 2010 with the introduction of a new timetable.
-DFB7010 was released back to KiwiRail in November 2012 leaving three units operating.
-Other DFTs have been assigned periodically to cover for when these units undergo maintenance, with DFT7051 and DFB7186 most recently filling this role during the 2011 Rugby World Cup when extra six-car trains were in use.
+DFB7010 was released back to KiwiRail in November 2012, leaving three locomotives operating.
+Other DFTs have been assigned periodically to cover for when these locomotives undergo maintenance, with DFT7051 and DFB7186 most recently filling this role during the 2011 Rugby World Cup when extra six-car trains were in use.

 Current

 The class remains predominantly employed on general freight duties on all routes nationwide, with the general exception of through trains on the NIMT and the Midland Line coal workings.
-The units operate both in multiple with the other mainline locomotive classes or as single units, depending on availability and the level of motive power required.
+The locomotives operate both in multiple with the other mainline locomotive classes or as single locomotives, depending on availability and the level of motive power required.

 Commuter and passenger services

 Since July 2015, up to five DFB locomotives have been the main motive power on the Wairarapa Connection passenger service and Masterton to Wellington freight services, replacing six DC class locomotives used for the service since mid-2014.

 Since October 2016, DFBs that are fitted with a fire suppression system, have been assigned to all the North Island KiwiRail Scenic Journeys passenger services, and are occasionally used on the Coastal Pacific in the South Island.
-The units used on passenger services were required to be fitted with fire suppression equipment by the Pike River Mine disaster enquiry.
+The locomotives used on passenger services were required to be fitted with fire suppression equipment by the Pike River Mine disaster enquiry.

 In July 2016, Transdev Wellington took over the operation of the Wairarapa Connection service, with KiwiRail still providing and operating the DFB locomotives on a "hook-and-tow" basis.

 Three DFB locomotives (two operating and one spare) are to be used by the Te Huia (Hamilton to Auckland) from 2020.

 Numbering

-In common with NZR practice at the time, the class was numbered with reference to the power output (1,650 hp), with the first 20 units numbered 1651 to 1670.
-With the introduction of the Traffic Monitoring System (TMS) in 1979, these locomotives were renumbered in order with new four-digit numbers starting with 6 in which the last number acted as a check number; DF 1651 became DF6006 and DF 1670 becoming DF6202.
+In common with NZR practice at the time, the class was numbered with reference to the power output (1,650 hp), with the first 20 locomotives numbered 1651 to 1670.
+With the introduction of the Traffic Monitoring System (TMS) in 1979, these locomotives were renumbered in order with new four-digit numbers starting with 6 in which the last number acted as a check number; DF 1651 became DF6006 and DF 1670 became DF6202.
 The second batch all received TMS numbers while under construction.
 They were then renumbered again when rebuilt to DFT standard in the 7xxx series, with these numbers allocated as they were rebuilt with no reference to their previous number.